vertjames/work-day-scheduler-homework/README.md

 ## Status

-This assigment is currently incomplete.
+This assigment is complete other than one remaining issue: Currently the 'save' function only works in the first time slot.
+I still have to get it to work in the other time slots.